Lives of great men all remind us We can make our lives sublime, And departing, leave behind us Footprints on the sands of time.

 Be authentic with yourself…a strong personal footprint can yield you an ROI of having a life of abundance.
 Let’s start with asking yourself some basic questions:

 • What do you wish people to associate with you when they think of you?

 • What do you want to be perceived an expert in or are there general qualities you want linked to you?

 • Can you think of individuals who have created a personal footprint that is globally recognized that you can relate to?
 Steve Jobs, Bill Gates, Steve Irwin, Mother Theresa.

 Be purposeful in what you share and know your life’s purpose.
 For example my life’s purpose (which took many many iterations before I could say it is truly my purpose) is “creating pathways for extraordinary lives”.

 • Be strategic about your personal footprint—think about your values.

-• Cultivating a strong personal footprint is just as much about being responsive to what is being said about you as it is about creating intellectual property.
+• Cultivating a strong personal footprint is just as much about being responsive to what is and is not being said about you as it is about creating intellectual property.

 • Do you have a personal website or blog?
-It helps to have words searches affiliated to your personal footprint. (create a blog like this one to connect yourself with others)
+It helps to have word searches affiliated to your personal footprint. (create a blog like this one to connect yourself with others)

-• Find ways to add value to your audience by creating or curating content that’s in line with your brand.
+• Find ways to add value to your audience by creating content that’s in line with your brand.